no-more-secrets/parsco/README.md

 our parser in `parsco::many1`, the result is now a `std::vector<std::string>`, since we are parsing multiple copies of "hello world."
-In this case our parser is simply validating the result, so the contents of the vector are not of much use to use, but in most other cases they will be useful.
+In this case our parser is simply validating the input, so the contents of the vector are not of much use to use, but in most other cases they will be useful.
 In our case, we're just interested in the size.